 Get your new business up and running with this 17-step checklist.

 1. Define your unique selling point

 You need a unique selling point (USP).
 It’s important that you define what makes your business different to the competition.
 Try to sum it up in two sentences – and memorize it.
 You’ll use it every time you pitch to investors and potential customers

 2. Find a business mentor

 Whether it’s a business advisor or a financial guru, find someone who will give you honest feedback about your business.
 Good contact points are the Guernsey Chamber of Commerce and the Digital Greenhouse

 3. Create a business plan

-When you create a business plan, you’ll need to summarize your business as it is now, and map your vision for how it will be in the future, and don’t forget to check out your competition.
+When you create a business plan, you’ll need to summarise your business as it is now, and map your vision for how it will be in the future, and don’t forget to check out your competition.